 For more information, please navigate to the Comprehensive Plan Amendment website at:

-As part of the Comprehensive Plan Amendment process, Palo Alto will prepare Concept Plans for two areas: the California Avenue neighborhood and the East Meadow Circle/Fabian Way neighborhood.
+As part of the Comprehensive Plan Update process, Palo Alto will prepare Concept Plans for two areas: the California Avenue neighborhood and the East Meadow Circle/Fabian Way neighborhood.
 Both areas have experienced some change over the past several years and will be studied to determine future land uses for inclusion in the amended Comprehensive Plan.

 The Concept Plans will proceed in parallel to one another and will contain land use diagrams, policies and implementation measures specific to each area.
 The process for developing the Concept Plans will include stakeholder outreach and a series of three neighborhood workshops in each area to identify key issues, develop land use alternatives and select a preferred alternative for future development.